marioir2001/scanservjs_ha/README.md

 Profiles define how documents are scanned.

-Each profile stores:
+When creating or editing a profile, the integration automatically reads the available scanner settings from ScanservJS.
+This ensures that only supported options for your scanner are presented in Home Assistant.

+Depending on your scanner and ScanservJS configuration, available options may include:

-- Scanner source
+- Scanner source (Flatbed / ADF)
 - Resolution
-- Scan mode
+- Color mode
 - Paper size
-- Pipeline
+- File pipeline
-- Filters
+- Image filters
 - Batch mode
 - Filename prefix
 - File action